-Derrick Austin, a Pushcart Prize and two-time Best New Poets nominee, earned his MFA at the University of Michigan.
-His poems have appeared or are forthcoming in New England Review, Image: A Journal of Arts and Religion, Crab Orchard Review, Memorious, Assaracus, Unsplendid, Tampa Review Online, Knockout, and other journals.
-His Twitter handle is @ParadiseLaust.
+Derrick Austin earned his MFA from the University of Michigan.
+His work has appeared or is forthcoming in Best American Poetry 2015, Image: A Journal of Arts and Religion, New England Review, Callaloo, Crab Orchard Review, The Paris-American, Memorious, and other journals and anthologies.He is the social media coordinator for The Offing and tweets at @ParadiseLaust.

 All night you pace between our bed and another

 room in the house, fetching glasses of water

 when you mean shots of gin.
 The candle

 doesn’t catch your naked body—a leg, the cut

 of stubble—only the shadow of its leaving,

 the whole of you uncontainable like the moon,